 - From The Legend of Dragoon, backtracking to Lohan after picking up one character lets you buy their Dragoon Spirit about two discs earlier than they would normally get it.

-- In SaGa Frontier, during the quest for the Shield card, exploring the caverns in Mosperiburg a bit leads to a Bonus Boss fight with a red and black dragon duo, guarding a hoard of treasures and items.
+- In SaGa Frontier, during the quest for the Shield card, exploring the caverns in Mosperiburg a bit leads to an Optional Boss fight with a red and black dragon duo, guarding a hoard of treasures and items.

 - Clive Barker's Jericho is an aversion only notable for having so many forks in the road leading nowhere.
 No pickups, no plot coupons, no clues that you're heading into another gratuitously added dead end.

-- Half Life 1 subverts this trope.
+- Half-Life subverts this trope.
 With the developers having stated that when they had multiple paths they would find players would get through one path, turn around and search the other, even thought they ended up in the same place.

 - Left 4 Dead is quite linear, but there is usually a small side room or the like that may contain weapons or healing items if you take the time to explore.
 Since the game randomizes where and what items will spawn, you'll never find goodies in the same room twice in a row.